Itinerary

 Total Budget: Expect to spend €600-€800 for the 10 days, excluding flights.
 This covers hostel dorms (€25-40/night), transport (€100 total), food, and major entry tickets.

-Advance Bookings: The Alhambra (3 months out) and Seville Cathedral (1 week out) are non-negotiable bookings.
+Advance Bookings: The Alhambra (3 months out) and Sevilla Cathedral (1 week out) are non-negotiable bookings.
 For hostels, if you are travelling in peak May or September, book at least 3 weeks in advance to secure the top-rated social hostels.

 What to pack: A reusable water bottle (tap water is safe and there are many fountains), comfortable walking trainers, and a lightweight daypack for beach days and hikes.